seppevs/migrate-mongo/README.md

 1. create a sample 'migrate-mongo-config.js' file and
 2. create a 'migrations' directory

 Edit the migrate-mongo-config.js file.
+An object or promise can be returned.
 Make sure you change the mongodb url:
 ````javascript
 // In this file you can configure migrate-mongo